Valuebrain/specs/website/website-specs.md

 - How the solution fits into the overall product roadmap and strategy
 - How the solution fits into the technical strategy

 ## 2d.
-Goals or Product and Technical Requirements
+Product & Technical Requirements

+### 2d.1 Product requirements

-Product requirements in the form of user stories Technical requirements
+- user stories

+### 2d.2 Technical requirements

 ## 2e.
+Future Goals & Assumptions

+### 2e.Future Goals

+Product and technical requirements slated for a future time.

+### 2e.2 Assumptions

+Conditions and resources that need to be present and accessible for the solution to work as described.

-Non-Goals or Out of Scope
+## 2f.
+Out of Scope

 Product and technical requirements that will be disregarded

-## 2f.
-Future Goals
-Product and technical requirements slated for a future time

-## 2g.
-Assumptions
-Conditions and resources that need to be present and accessible for the solution to work as described.

 # 3. Solutions

 ## 3a.
-Current or Existing Solution / Design
+Existing Solution

-Current solution description
+- Current solution description
-Pros and cons of the current solution
+- Pros and cons of the current solution

 ## 3b.
-Suggested or Proposed Solution / Design
+Proposed Solution

+### 3b.1 Pros & Cons

+- Dependencies/Impact on External Components
-### 3b.1 External components that the solution will interact with and that it will alter
+- External components that the solution will interact with and that it will alter

-### 3b.2 Dependencies of the current solution
+- Dependencies/Impact of the current solution

-### 3b.3 Pros and cons of the proposed solution

-### 3b.4 Data Model / Schema Changes
+### 3b.2 Data Model

 - Schema definitions
 - New data models
 - Modified data models
 - Data validation methods

-### 3b.5 Business Logic
+### 3b.3 Business Logic

 - API changes
 - Pseudocode
 - Flowcharts